No Summer or Day

 There was never any intention to leave the solar system.
 The ships were not made for a journey across space.
 They were weapons platforms disguised in hope.
 The more Earth burned, the harder it rained.

 Children stared in awe.
 Tabitha stared in detachment.
-Her scream could not reach Earth.
-But neither could the screams reach Tabitha.
+Her screams would not reach Earth.
+But neither would the screams reach Tabitha.